 There are other issues with FTP that we could list on the top of these, but we're sure that the first point left you a little bit concerned (at least it should!) and you're wondering what you can use to replace sending a file through FTP?

 Koofr cloud storage uses high-end encryption and other means of keeping your data safe and secure.
 We also don't limit the size of the files you upload to Koofr cloud storage.
 The transfer speed might depend on the speed of your internet connection, but we will let you know if the upload hasn't gone through.

-Give it a go for FREE with a 2GB account.
+Give it a go for FREE with an up to 10GB account.
 If you like it, we also have very affordable plans to upgrade to.

 Want to talk to us?
 Join us on the Koofr subreddit!